In this article, we will be showcasing our best paddle boards for dogs of all shapes and sizes.

 What Are the Best Paddle Boards for Dogs?

-The best paddle board for dogs in our opinion is the Gili Komodo.
-It features a deck pad that goes the full length of the board to help with grip and provides a stable enough base for many breeds of dogs with a 33” width.
+The best paddle board for dogs in our opinion is the Blackfin XL 6.0.
+It features a deck pad that goes almost the full length of the board to help with grip and provides a stable enough base for many breeds of dogs with a 34” width.

-For bigger dogs we recommend the Nixy Monterey G4 which features an 11’6” length and 34” width that makes it a stable platform to stand on.
+For bigger dogs we recommend the Sea Gods Infinite Mantra which features an 11 length and 34” width that makes it a stable platform to stand on.
 It also features an extra air chamber for extra rigidity as well as safety in the very off chance the main one has a leak.

 When looking for an inflatable SUP for your dog, some things to keep in mind include: